Learning Objectives:

 functions.
 Now, we define the compute

-function, where we call the inputs from the setup and calculate the outputs from setup.
+function, where we calculate the outputs.
 The syntax, as shown in the snippet, must be followed in order for OpenMDAO to recognize the inputs and outputs.
 If you were to calculate partial derivatives analytically, you will also define a compute_partials

 function and then run the calculations.
 See Explicit Component Documentation for more information.